 Here’s what’s happening Tuesday with the coronavirus pandemic in the U.S.:

-CASES: According to data from Johns Hopkins University, the seven-day rolling average for daily new cases in the U.S. decreased over the past two weeks, going from 66,408 on Feb.
-22 to 55,735 on Monday.
+CASES: According to data through March 1 from Johns Hopkins University, the seven-day rolling average for daily new cases in the U.S. dropped from 85,813.9 on Feb.
+15 to 67,760.3 on Monday.

-DEATHS: According to data from Johns Hopkins University, the seven-day rolling average for daily new deaths in the U.S. decreased over the past two weeks, going from 1,910 on Feb.
-22 to 1,563 on Monday.
+DEATHS: According to data through March 1 from Johns Hopkins University, the seven-day rolling average for daily new deaths in the U.S. went from 2,361.9 on Feb.
+15 to 2,046.1 on Monday.

 Find AP’s full coverage of the coronavirus pandemic at https://apnews.com/hub/coronavirus-pandemic

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.